yumuxiaoli/web-shop-go/user/README.md

-# User Service
+# User1 Service

-This is the User service
+This is the User1 service

 Generated with

 ```
-micro new user
+micro new user1
 ```

 ## Usage